-Exactly what is corporate governance aside from what seems like a set of rules that companies have to follow?
-Though it may seem like just rules to follow (and can even be a bit of a complex process to set up), it’s a must for most of today’s companies, especially in the area of social responsibility.
-Like it or not, your company’s customers have opinions, and meeting their objectives (or at least not going directly against them) can help with your branding or hurt it if you’re not careful.
+What is corporate governance besides a set of rules that companies must follow?
+Though it may seem like rules to follow (and can even be a bit of a complex process to set up), it’s a must for most of today’s companies, especially in social responsibility.

 Table of Contents